 The Corporate Governance Committee and Board also considered the appropriateness of establishing fixed term limits or a mandatory retirement age for directors and determined not to do so, on the basis that it would not be appropriate to establish such limits.
 Imposing an arbitrary term limit or retirement age would unnecessarily expose the Company to losing the contribution of directors who have valuable business experience and insight into the Company's operations, and who could continue to make significant contributions to the Board and the Company.

-Given the Board's current composition, relatively small size and recent renewal (with four new directors, or 40% of the Board's anticipated composition following the Meeting, having been first appointed in 2015 or later), the Corporate Governance Committee and Board believe that term limits or a mandatory retirement age are not necessary to achieve the objective of bringing fresh ideas and viewpoints to the Board.
-See also "Director nominations" on page 38.
+Given the Board's current composition, relatively small size, average director tenure of approximately five years, and regular evaluation process (see "Board and Director Evaluation" below), the Corporate Governance Committee and Board believe that term limits or a mandatory retirement age are not necessary to achieve the objective of bringing fresh ideas and viewpoints to the Board.
+See also "Director nominations" on page 41.